Jessica E. Ticus

 Email Jessica at Ticus@ConsultMillennia.com

 View Jessica's LinkedIn Profile

 Jessica Ticus began her 35-year career in Chicago area non-profits teaching biology at the Shedd Aquarium.
-Since then she’s worked in both large and small institutions in the areas of health care, higher education, government and environmental science.
-She has extensive experience in development and has contributed to some of most successful fundraising campaigns as the Director of Children’s Service at Lurie Children’s Hospital, Director of Major Gifts at the Chicago Botanic Garden and Executive Director of Annual Giving at Northwestern University.
-She has also helped smaller organizations, like the Evanston Public Library, jumpstart their fundraising efforts.
+Since then she has worked in both large and small institutions in the areas of health care, higher education, government and environmental science.
+She has extensive experience in development and has contributed to some very successful fundraising campaigns as the Director of Children’s Service at Lurie Children’s Hospital, Director of Major Gifts at the Chicago Botanic Garden and Executive Director of Annual Giving at Northwestern University.
+She has also helped smaller organizations, like the Evanston Public Library, jump start their fundraising efforts.

 Jessica grew up on the beaches of Long Island and has an affinity for water.
 When she came to land-locked in Chicago she worked at the Shedd Aquarium, where part of her job was diving the Coral Reef tank.
 “I can handle sharks, a skill that has served me well in life.
 I’ve consistently clocked 3 miles of swimming (usually the pool) every week for the past 35 years…. that’s like swimming from Chicago to LA and back.”